What is a Hazard?

 - Electricity: present most work environments, electricity presents high hazard potential

-- Fire Safety: hazards exist in most workplaces and the consequences can be very severe
+- Fire Safety: fire hazards exist in most workplaces and the consequences can be very severe

 - Workplace Transport: the risk of injury from moving vehicles is present in almost all workplace

-- Check manufacturers’ instructions or data sheets for chemicals and equipment as they can be very helpful in spelling out the hazards and what precautions you should take
+- Check manufacturers’ instructions or data sheets for chemicals and equipment as they can be very helpful in spelling out the operating risks and what precautions you should take

 - Look back at your accident and ill-health records – these often help to identify the less obvious hazards or risk hotspots in your business